 While this writing is personal, I also sense its potential value to our ongoing gender conversations.
 Take what is useful, leave the rest.

-My primary inner work, for all of my life, is the discovery of the Sacred Masculine & Feminine within my everyday, and how S/HE informs the work I have been called to do in the world.
-I learned that it unwise to do one without the other, for indeed I am both in my soul, where each gifts me and each asks something from me.
+My primary inner work, for all of my life, is the discovery of the Sacred Masculine & Feminine within my everyday life, and how S/HE informs the work I have been called to do in the world.
+I learned that it is unwise to do one without the other, for indeed I am both in my soul, where each gifts me and each asks something from me.

 I use the cross as the sacred symbol to represent this relationship, with the vertical being the masculine within and the horizontal being the feminine within.
 To the degree to which I am clear and conscious along my vertical, I move into the horizontal connections with more grace & strength.
 When I am true to myself in my vertical “I”, I am good to others in the horizontal “We”.
 From my early youth through my entire life, my soul has offered this deep integration, I have followed reverently, and I remain a work in progress.